 Click here to read the COVID-19 restrictions for your safety that will apply at this screening.

-The screening originally on 30th Dec will now be on Sunday 13th June starting at 14:30
+The final screening will now be on Sunday 18th July starting at 18:30

 Seating will be limited as for the original dates and we will be following government requirements for Step 2 for these screenings.